 Probably a few of you know, a search engine is a website that you use to search for something on the web.

-You’re provided with a search box where you usually type (speaking option is also available nowadays) and hit on the search button.
-In return, the search engine (Google, Yahoo!, Bing, etc.) surprisingly show you a list of links to different web pages with the best answer available on the Internet for your query.
+You’re provided with a search box where you usually type (speaking and scanning option is also available nowadays) and hit on the search button.
+In return, the search engine (Google, Yahoo!, Bing, etc.) surprisingly shows you a list of links to different web pages with the best answer available on the Internet for your query.